-- Subd.
+Subd.
 1. Purpose.
-The purpose of this Section is to establish a formal plan review procedure and provide regulations pertaining to the enforcement of site design and construction standards as agreed to by the contractor through his officially submitted plan documents. - Subd.
+The purpose of this Section is to establish a formal plan review procedure and provide regulations pertaining to the enforcement of site design and construction standards as agreed to by the contractor through his officially submitted plan documents.

+Subd.
 2. Plans Required.
-In addition to other plan requirements outlined in this Code, site and construction plans will be required and shall be submitted to and approved by the Building Official prior to the issuance of any building permit. - Subd.
+In addition to other plan requirements outlined in this Code, site and construction plans will be required and shall be submitted to and approved by the Building Official prior to the issuance of any building permit.

+Subd.
 3. Plan Agreements.
 All site and construction plans officially submitted to the City shall be treated as a formal agreement between the Building Contractor and the City.
-Once approved, no changes, modifications, or alterations shall be made to any plan detail, standard or specification without prior submission of a plan modification request to the Building Official for his review and approval. - Subd.
+Once approved, no changes, modifications, or alterations shall be made to any plan detail, standard or specification without prior submission of a plan modification request to the Building Official for his

+Subd.
 4. Erosion and Sediment Control Plan.
-Every applicant for a building permit, grading permit, or any other permit that allows land disturbing activities that will result in more than 6,000 square feet of disturbed area or 100 cubic yards of cut or fill must submit an Erosion and Sediment Control Plan in accordance with the City's Engineering Design Standards. - Subd.
+Every applicant for a building permit, grading permit, or any other permit that allows land disturbing activities that will result in more than 6.000 square feet of disturbed area or 100 cubic yards of cut or fill must submit an Erosion and Sediment Control Plan in accordance with the City's Engineering Design Standards.

+Subd.
 5. Stormwater Management Plan.
-Every applicant for a building permit, grading permit, or any other permit that creates or fully reconstructs one 10,000 or more acres square feet of impervious surface, including all single family subdivisions greater than 3 lots.
-Multiple family residential developments, commercial developments, mixed use developments, or industrial developments is required to submit a Stormwater Management Plan in accordance with the City's Engineering Design Standards as well as obtain a separate NPDES Construction Site Permit.
+Every applicant for a building permit, grading permit, or any other permit that creates or fully reconstructs one 10,000 or more acres square feet of impervious surface, including all single family subdivisions greater than 3 lots, multiple family residential developments, commercial developments, mixed-use developments, or industrial developments is required to submit a Stormwater Management Plan in accordance with Permit.
 A copy of the NPDES permit shall be submitted to the City.
-All projects that require a Stormwater Management Plan shall also submit an Erosion and Sediment Control Plan as outlined in Subd.
-4 above. - Subd.
+All projects that require a Stormwater Management Plan shall also submit an Erosion and Sediment Control Plan as outlined

+Subd.
 6. Maintenance Agreement.
 All projects that require permanent stormwater facilities must enter into a Maintenance Agreement with acceptable to the City.
-The Stormwater Operation and Maintenance Agreement (SOMA) shall be in accordance with the City's Engineering Design Standards. - Subd.
+The Stormwater Operation and Maintenance Agreement (SOMA) shall be in accordance with the City's Engineering Design Standards.

+Subd.
 47. Enforcement.
 The Building Official shall have the authority to order the stopping of any and all site improvement activities, when and where a violation of the provisions of this Section has been officially documented by the Building Official.